Bastien Dubail

 About Me

-I am a postdoc in the School of Electrical Engineering and Computer Science (EECS) at KTH, in the team of Alexandre Proutière.
-Before that, I did my PHD at INRIA Paris and Aix-Marseille Université, under the supervision of Laurent Massoulié and Charles Bordenave.
+I am a Senior Research Associate in the School of Mathematics at the University of Bristol, working with Anthony Lee and Chistophe Andrieu.
+Before that, I did my PHD at INRIA Paris and Aix-Marseille Université, under the supervision of Laurent Massoulié and Charles Bordenave, followed by a postdoc at KTH, in the team of Alexandre Proutière.

 My research focuses on mixing times of Markov chains, notably on the so-called cutoff phenomenon, which is the abrupt convergence of a finite Markov chain to stationarity.
 Lately, I have started investigating how such concepts can be used to tackle more applied questions, notably in the field of reinforcement learning.
 Quite generally, I am interested in all kinds of probabilistic and statistical models, as well as stochastic processes and algorithms on graphs.